Paqmind/react-ultimate/README.md

 **package.json** to be compatible with Browserify expectations.
 But now you may replace all those ugly, unreadable, unsupportable relative imports with brand shiny absolute.

-### Immutable

-[Immutable-js](http://facebook.github.io/immutable-js/docs/#/) may replace the majority of use-cases for Lodash.
-So we try to use this on both frontend and backend.
-Unfortunately, it turns out not as easy as expected.

 ### Browser Sync (live reload)

 We believe they create more complexity and usability issues than solve.